What’s in a Gingerbread Latte?

-- whipped cream optional
+- whipped cream (optional)

 - 1 pinch ground nutmeg

-Heat, stirring often, until mixture is almost boiling.
+- Heat on medium-high.
+Stir often until mixture is almost boiling.

-Remove from heat and place lid on top.
+- Remove from heat and place lid on top.
 Place in fridge for at least 30 minutes.

-Prep two shots of espresso and pour into mug.
+- Prepare two shots of espresso and pour into mug.

-Pour warm milk on top of espresso.
-Top with whipped cream and sprinkle of nutmeg.
-Enjoy!
+- Top with whipped cream and sprinkle of nutmeg.

 This post was sponsored by Kroger, but all text and opinions are my own.